nabanitadattase/Angular7/ROUTING/README.md

 # ROUTING

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+In this project how routing works in Angular7 is described.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

 ## Development server